BrianJConway/CS415_Conway/PA3/README.md

 # PA3: "Bucket Sort"

 ## Building and Running

+Note: This project is incomplete, I plan to resubmit within the next day or so for reduced credit

 This project includes a makefile which will generate object files and two executable files, one for sequential bucket sort and one for parallel bucket sort.

 There are a number of scripts depending on what exectuable you want, how many numbers you want to be sorted, and how many processes you want to participate in the sorting.